publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch56/m__us_usc_t22_s4605.md

     (c) __Political affiliation__

-        Not more than eight voting members of the Board (including members described in paragraphs (1) through (4) of subsection (b) of this section) may be members of the same political party.
+        Not more than eight voting members of the Board (including members described in paragraphs (1) through (4) of subsection (b)) may be members of the same political party.

     (d) __Qualifications__

-        (1) Each individual appointed to the Board under subsection (b)(4) of this section shall have appropriate practical or academic experience in peace and conflict resolution efforts of the United States.
+        (1) Each individual appointed to the Board under subsection (b)(4) shall have appropriate practical or academic experience in peace and conflict resolution efforts of the United States.

-        (2) Officers and employees of the United States Government may not be appointed to the Board under subsection (b)(4) of this section.
+        (2) Officers and employees of the United States Government may not be appointed to the Board under subsection (b)(4).

     (e) __Term of office: commencement and termination, interim and remainder service, limitation__

         (1)

-         Members of the Board appointed under subsection (b)(4) of this section shall be appointed to four year terms, except that—
+         Members of the Board appointed under subsection (b)(4) shall be appointed to four year terms, except that—

             (A) the term of six of the members initially appointed shall be two years, as designated by the President at the time of their nomination;